Cerberus98/strato/README.md

+Hacked webgl globe intended to display random datapoints from logs

 The **WebGL Globe** is an open platform for visualizing geographic information in WebGL enabled browsers.
 It supports data in JSON format, a sample of which you can find [here]